Fairfield Button-up Sew-Along: Day 12 - The Collar

 Today’s post will cover the last big hurdle when sewing a button up shirt: the collar.
-On Friday we will be left with the comparatively simple tasks of hemming and adding buttons.
+Let’s begin:

 First, let’s stay stitch along the shirt neckline using a scant 1/4″ seam allowance.
 This stay stitching serves two purposes: 1) It prevents the neckline from stretching out as we work with it and 2) it allows us to clip into the seam allowances without the fear of fraying beyond the allowance.